markoniga/llm-prompts-for-dse/README.md

 - *"Apply the test_results prompt to help me understand why my dbt tests are failing"*
 - *"Use the create_pr prompt to generate a pull request description for this new analytics model"*

-#### **General Development Examples**
-- *"Use the code change planning instructions to help me plan a refactor of our data pipeline"*
-- *"Apply the git commit instructions to help me write better commit messages for this feature"*
-- *"Use the data reconciliation instructions to help me document schema changes between environments"*

 ---

 ## 📊 Data Workflow Pathway